Gabriel-Yehia/DECI-L4-Image-Processing-Web-App-main/README.md

 Uploading Images

 - Click on the "Choose File" button in the upload section.
-- Select a JPG or JPEG image file from your local machine.
+- Select a JPG image file from your local machine.
 - Click the "Upload" button to upload the image to the server.
 - The uploaded image will be added to the gallery and available for resizing.